DEMCON/twincat-tools/docs/pages/tools.rst

      - 1 if there are uncommited chances, otherwise 0
      - ``0``

+When using the ``--tolerate-dirty`` flag, the ``-dirty'`` state can be repressed.
+The dirty detection itself is always done by Git directly.

 You can also call git commands directly using function placeholders, e.g.: